 2 CFR 200 (Uniform Guidance)

 [Note – Subpart F will apply to audits of Fiscal Years beginning on or after December 26, 2014.]

 Office of Management and Budget (OMB)

 Council on Financial Assistance Reform (COFAR) – COFAR provides FAQ’s, training webcasts and other resources in support of the conversion to UG.
+Note: COFAR is the prime site for reference information and guidance updates as they become available.
 Below are three (3) selected links.

 Council on Governmental Relations (COGR) – COGR is involved in the development of all major financial and administrative aspects of federally-funded research.